HackingGate/MyAnimeList-AppleMultiplatform/README.md

 # AppleTV-MyAnimeList
 MyAnimeList app for AppleTV using [atvjs](https://github.com/emadalam/atvjs) and [Jikan API](https://jikan.docs.apiary.io/)

-**warning:** this is a early development version and features might not work
+**warning:** this is an early development version and features might not work

+Sept 2019 update: the project is deprecated.
+I'm considering to rewrite this project in SwiftUI.
+Please contact me if you have a good idea.

 ### Getting Started